Mahathi Fuel Transport and Storage Depot

-Mahathi Fuel Transport and Storage Depot is a privately-owned inland, lakeside fuel transport and storage depot under construction in Uganda.
-When completed, gasoline, kerosene, diesel-fuel and Jet A1 will be delivered by ship from Kisumu, across the lake in neighboring Kenya.
-The fuel will be stored here and conveyed by truck to final destinations in Uganda, Rwanda, Burundi and South Sudan, significantly cutting down delivery times and transport costs.
+Mahathi Fuel Transport and Storage Depot is a privately owned inland, lakeside fuel transport and storage depot in Uganda.
+Gasoline, kerosene, diesel-fuel and Jet A1 are delivered by ship from Kisumu, across Lake Victoria in neighboring Kenya.
+The fuel is stored here and conveyed by truck to final destinations in Uganda, the Democratic Republic of the Congo, Rwanda, Burundi and South Sudan, significantly cutting down delivery times and transport costs.

 Location

 The facility is located along the north-eastern shores of Lake Nalubaale, on approximately 30 acre, in the neighborhood of Bugiri-Bukasa in Wakiso District, off of Kampala–Entebbe Road, approximately 36 km, by road, south of the central business district of Kampala, the capital and largest city of Uganda.
 This is approximately 24 km, by road, north-east of Entebbe International Airport.
 The geographical coordinates of Mahathi Fuel Transport and Storage Depot are 00°07'23.0"N, 32°34'10.0"E (Latitude:0.123056; Longitude:32.569444).